chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

  The setup wizard will ask if you want to initialize the repository.
 Answer `yes` to create the repository as an embedded database, or `no` to connect to an existing external database.

 By default, the repository is stored in an embedded database at `XL_RELEASE_SERVER_HOME/repository`.
-For information about using an external database, refer to
+For information about using an external database, refer to:

- * [Configure the XL Release SQL repository](/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.html) (XL Release 7.5 and higher)
+ * [Configure the XL Release SQL repository](/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.html) (XL Release 7.5 and later)
- * [Configure the XL Release JCR repository in a database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html) (XL Release 7.2 and before)
+ * [Configure the XL Release JCR repository in a database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html) (XL Release 7.2 and earlier)

 **Warning:** If you choose to initialize the repository and you have installed XL Release in the same location before, any information stored in the repository will be lost.